Voraka/Eternity-Ransomware/README.md

 eTeRnItY RaNsOmWaRe Is For Educational Purposes Only.
 Anyone Should Not Try To Infect Any Computer With This Virus Unless With Prior Consent, Legal Authority And For Testing/educational Purposes, And The Demo Video Contains A Video Of Testing This Virus On A Virtual Machine, For Educational Purposes, Which Means No People Or Machines Were Negatively Impacted Or Harmed In The Making Of The Demo Video.

-# What Is A Ransomware?

-Ransomware is a type of malware that prevents or limits users from accessing their system, either by locking the system's screen or by locking the users' files unless a ransom is paid. - Trend Micro USA -

 ## Screenshots
 (01) Ransom Note